-• Skaters doing their programs or dance (with a neon belt) have the right-of-way, followed by skaters in a lesson.
+- Skaters doing their programs or dance (with a neon belt) have the right-of-way, followed by skaters in a lesson. - Skaters should not perform dances in tandem as it adds difficulty in attempting to heed the way and be watchful of two skaters at once.

-- Skaters should not perform dances simultaneously as it adds difficulty in attempting to heed the way and be watchful of two skaters at once. - Do not call skaters who are in the harness for their music.
+• Do not call skaters who are in the harness for their music.

 As the ice monitor, it is important to remain on the rink side for the entire session.
 During this time, monitors should not go onto the ice to practice or coach.
-This ensures skaters and coaches have someone to play music as well as handle unexpected issues should they arise.
+This ensures skaters and coaches have someone to play music as well as handle unexpected issues should they arise, including injuries requiring the completion of the injury incident report.
 Ice monitors will forfeit the hour if this occurs.
 Following the completion of your ice monitoring session, complete the form on the iPad.
 If you are monitoring the last session for the day, ensure the iPad is returned to charge and securely stowed in the safe.